FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/secrets.md

 ## Creating the FTC Secrets Class

-When using a library like Vuforia where there is an api key you need to keep it hiden.
+When using a library like Vuforia where there is an api key you need to keep it hidden.
 This can be done with the following steps.

 ### **Step 1**
 Create a file in the folder called `ftcsecrets.java` **it must be called exactly this**.